tony3dmc/adventofcode2023/README.md

 Sets. lists and a while loop for an iterative approach to the solution, spent more time bug fixing boundary conditions.

 ## Day 5: If You Give A Seed A Fertilizer
-Didn't pay attention to the size of the values in the puzzle input and wrote a niaive solution which I completely regretted in part2 when discovering they were ranges, and that my loops would now iterate many billions of times.
+Didn't pay attention to the size of the values in the puzzle input and wrote a naive solution which I completely regretted in part2 when discovering they were ranges, and that my loops would now iterate many billions of times.
 Skipped part2 for now, will return and write a version that performs boundary checking instead.

+## Day 6: Wait For It
+Went with another naive solution that was unusable in the second part.
+Didn't anticipate that twist with reading the input differently and had a solution that gobbled up all the memory.
+Half an hour spent re-learning the quadratic equation, and lots of paper scribbles later and a new solution devised for the second part.